mindbergh/Liso/Readme.txt

 supports GET, POST, HEAD http requests and cgi.
 It also contains a dynamic blog implemented by Flaskr, which supports browsing, adding entries, login and logout operations.
+Liso supports persistent connections
+Liso supports requests and responses logging
+Liso support HTTPS connections
 Liso returns 200 on good request.
-Liso returns 411 on POST request without Content-Length field Liso returns 400 on bad request.
+Liso returns 411 on POST request without Content-Length field Liso returns 400 on all kinds of bad requests.
 Liso returns 404 on not finding target file
 Liso returns 501 on method other than 'GET', 'POST', 'HEAD'

 [DES-3] Description of Files for checkpoint3
 --------------------------------------------------------------------------------